 Here’s an example of an ergonomic chair from the OSHA website:

 You can buy special-purpose sewing chairs at sewing machine dealers.
 I decided to try a secretarial chair my mother-in-law didn’t need any more when she moved to a retirement home.
 It was free, and it serves the purpose much better than my dining chair.
-I adjusted the height and back to bring me to the right-angle position OSHA recommends.
+I raised the seat height and adjusted the back to bring me to the right-angle position OSHA recommends.
 Here’s my current chair:

-I encourage myself to get up and move around by keeping a kitchen timer in my sewing room and setting it for 30 minutes.
-When the timer goes off, I (usually) stop sewing, get up and at a minimum, go to the kitchen to warm up my coffee or get a drink of water.
+Encourage yourself to get up and move around by keeping a kitchen timer in your sewing room or setting an alarm on your phone to let you know when you’ve been sewing for 30 minutes.
+When the timer goes off, stop sewing and get up from the machine.
+Go to the kitchen.
+I use this break to warm up my coffee or get a drink of water.
 In the afternoons, I will take the dog for a walk or spend a couple of minutes standing in front of the refrigerator, wondering what on earth I’m going to cook for dinner.

-When I come back to start sewing again, I set the timer for another 30 minutes.
+When you come back to start sewing again, set the timer for another 30 minutes.
 It always comes as a surprise how fast half an hour goes by when you’re sewing.

 Switch up from Sitting to Standing